How can your institution leverage technology to ensure inclusive recruitment processes?

-Higher education institutions often strive for inclusive recruiting practices, but many aren’t putting their best foot forward with underrepresented candidates.
+Higher education institutions often strive for inclusive recruitment practices, but many aren’t putting their best foot forward with underrepresented candidates.

 Fortunately, an effective position management strategy can solve this challenge.
 By crafting more inclusive position descriptions and classifications, higher education institutions can ensure job postings appeal to a wide range of candidates and further inclusive recruitment efforts.

 “Review the job requirements and preferences to make sure they’re appropriate for the position,” Wayne suggested.
 “I’ve noticed some hiring groups tend to overstate job requirements.”